Hey, are we two peas in a pod by planning to blanch corn in the microwave? (or two humans with too-many-corns-in-their kitchens)

 Can’t I just chuck my produce in the freezer directly instead of blanching?

-Well yes, you can.
+Well yes, you can freeze corn without blanching.
 But freezing without blanching may result in flavors and colors going off.

-While blanching can seem like an extra time-consuming step in our already busy routines, its benefits greatly outweigh the extra effort you put in.
+While blanching can seem like an extra time-consuming step in our already busy routines, its benefits greatly outweigh the extra effort you put in if you want perfect frozen corn.

-Besides if you use a microwave to blanch your veggies then your effort and time are reduced to a bare minimum.
+Besides, if you use a microwave to blanch your corn on the cob, then your effort and time are reduced to a bare minimum when you are ready to cook the frozen corn.

 - Blanching in the microwave – very much possible